 Tim acts as a consultant forensic anthropologist for the police, mainly in the North-East of England.

-Tim is the Managing and Creative Director of anthronomics a spin-out company from Teesside University which creates a range of exciting and effective digital tools and software for all those studying, teaching, researching and working with skeletal remains.
+Tim is also the Managing Director of anthronomics a spin-out company from Teesside University which creates a range of exciting and effective digital tools and software for all those studying, teaching, researching and working with skeletal remains.

 There is a wealth of research projects taking place to further knowledge and make an impact on people's lives.

 View our projects

 Members of Technology Futures Institute are involved in a range of research activities.
 You can view these in detail on each individual profile.

 Teesside's online research repository gives you access to the collection of peer-reviewed research and e-theses produced by members of the Technology Futures Institute.